 - Then tap on Stream & Download.

-- Tap on the toggle switch on (it’ll turn orange) besides Download Videos to SD Card located near the screen’s bottom.
+- Tap on the toggle switch (it’ll turn orange) beside Download Videos to SD Card, located near the screen’s bottom.

 How to control the streaming and download quality of the videos?